admariner/first-bot-for-reddit/docs/README.md

 #### 3.2.
 Open `reddit_bot.py`

 This is the source code for the reddit bot.
 It is a simple class that can execute specific actions on reddit.
-Just by reading through it you should get an idea of its capabilities.
+Reading through it should give you an idea of its capabilities.

 #### 3.2.
 Open `run.py`

-This it the file that creates the robot, gives you an interface to interact with the robot and passes commands to the robot.
-It is not meant to be challenging you should get a good idea of what is happening if you briefly read through the code.
+This it the file that creates the bot, gives you an interface to interact with the bot and passes commands to the bot.
+Read through the code briefly to get an idea of the purpose of this script.

 #### 3.3.
 Execute `run.py`

-Now run the `run.py` script and see what you get
+Now run the `run.py` script and observe the output in the terminal.

 ```
 python run.py
 ```

 Assuming you completed all steps correctly and nothing has changed in the Reddit API since the writing of these instructions, you should see some interesting output in the terminal!
+Go ahead and interact with the bot.

 If you are seeing an Exception of any kind, double-check your steps.
 Make sure you have installed all dependencies and correctly configured your credentials in the `config.py` file.